 Asking each applicant for evidence is obviously impractical in a large school, so we suggest having a system of 'Class Admins' on your Classlist, with at least one allocated for each class.
 Class Admins can approve parents and act as a representative of their child's class within the admin structure of your Classlist site.
 If you have Class Reps in school already, they are the perfect candidates for this admin status within Classlist.
 This has the added benefit of reducing the number of approvals each administrator needs to verify, easing the burden for everyone.
 For help on how to assign an admin status please click here.

-This level of security is unnecessary in most cases, but we advise applying a good amount of caution to ensure your site is as safe as it can be.
+Classlist support team can also confirm applicant details directly with the school in the very small number of cases where there remains uncertainty.
+This level of security is unnecessary in most cases, but we advise applying reasonable caution to ensure your site is as safe as it can be.